 - Functions of Financial Markets

 If you are starting in this market, you need to have your hands on two forms of information: fundamental analysis and technical analysis.
-These would help him, in the long run, to sustain itself in the market.
-So, you might not need to learn about all the financial markets, but you need to learn about the financial market you are dealing with for sure!
+These would help him, in the long run, to sustain himself in the market.
+So, you might not need to learn about all the financial markets, but you need to know about the financial market you are dealing with!

 What is the financial market?